itsallcode/openfasttrace-demo/oft-live-demo-medium.md

 mvn package
 ```

-After that you will have a clone of the OFT repository in a specific version detached-head-mode.
+After that you will have a [clone of the OFT repository in a specific version in detached-head-mode](https://git-scm.com/docs/git-clone#git-clone--bltnamegt).

 Choosing a specific version is important to avoid surprises during the presentation in case OFT's behavior changed since this live demo script was written.